IanLeCorbeau/rcs-tools/README.md

 as well as `-wUSERNAME`.
 If `VERIFY_SIG` is set to true, will verify the file's signature with signify before check out.

+The following commands are not yet implemented:

+* `rcl`: clean up the RCS/diffs directory.
+For example, `rcl -r1.2 -r1.50 file1`
+would concatenate all diffs from revision 1.2 up to, and including, revision 1.50 in a single file named `file1.hist.diff`, then delete the individual diffs.

+* `rcsgit`: push rcs revisions/commits to git mirror.

+* `rcsweb` & `rcsget`: creates html pages out of files under rcs' control to host online, and fetch whole repos, dirs or single files, respectively.